blues/app-accelerators/55-demand-response-solar-battery-dispatcher/README.md

 - Ensure the relay output wires are connected to the correct field-device digital input terminals and that the input voltage rating matches.

 **Dispatch command expires too soon or TOU window doesn't transition as expected.**
 - Verify the Notecard has acquired valid UTC time from at least one Notehub sync.
-Call `card.time` from the Notehub terminal and confirm `time` is non-zero.
+Call `card.time` from the [Blues In-Browser Terminal](https://dev.blues.io/terminal/) and confirm `time` is non-zero.
 - Check that TOU window hours (`peak_start_utc`, `peak_end_utc`, etc.) are in UTC.
 The firmware does not perform local-time conversion.
 - Verify the corresponding environment variables are set to non-equal values (equal values disable the window).